graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 ## The Forum GraphQL schema

-This sample is based on the Forum schema, [available here](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/blob/master/src/main/resources/forum.graphqls)
+This sample is based on the Forum GraphQL schema, [available here](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/blob/master/src/main/resources/forum.graphqls)

 This schema contains: